themeteorchef/roll-your-own-authentication/roll-your-own-authentication.md

 So, why do we need this?
 Our next step (after using `check()` like upstanding citizens) is to make use of the `http` package we installed earlier.
 Here, we call on the Kickbox API (specifically their `/verify` method), passing our email address and super secret API key. **Note**: you'll need to sign up for Kickbox and generate your own API key to get this working.
 This step isn't required, but highly recommended for keeping your user list clean.

+Futures comes into play because all `HTTP.call` functions are run _[asynchronously](http://stackoverflow.com/a/4560233)_.
+This means that the code runs and Meteor keeps on truckin' instead of waiting for it to finish.
+What we're really looking for here is for Meteor to hit this function and _wait_ until it's finished.
+We want to wait because the answer we get back from Kickbox will determine whether we allow our user to sign up, or kick em' to the curb.
+Okay, not that harsh, but it _will_ allow us to notify the user if they're trying to sign up with a bum email.

 - Modal
 - Dual Button Events
 - Validation